zanuka/leaderport-core-ui/DETAILS_BACKEND.md

    }
    ```

-By leveraging Huma's features alongside Valkey, VueValkyrie achieves a clean, efficient, and scalable back-end architecture that can handle real-time leaderboard operations with ease.
+By leveraging Huma's features alongside Valkey, Valkran achieves a clean, efficient, and scalable back-end architecture that can handle real-time leaderboard operations with ease.